popgendad/libpbwt/README.md

 const char *pbwt_version(void)
 ```

 The `pbwt_version` function returns a pointer to a constant character array holding the version number of the library.
+This function does not take any arguments.

 ### I/O Functions